kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### Configuring Batch Feeds

-Your Magento instance periodically retrieves updates to batch feed XML files stored on the eBay Enterprise Exchange Platform using the Secure File Transfer Protocol (SFTP).
+Your Magento instance periodically retrieves updates to batch feed XML files stored on the eBay Enterprise Retail Order Management using the Secure File Transfer Protocol (SFTP).

 To configure SFTP:

 1. Log in to the Magento Admin Panel as an administrator.
-1. Click **System \> Configuration \> EBAY ENTERPRISE \> Exchange Platform**.
+1. Click **System \> Configuration \> EBAY ENTERPRISE \> Retail Order Management**.
 1. To change the scope of your settings, from the **Current Configuration Scope** list on the left, click the appropriate option.
 For example, to configure options for store view scope, click the name of a store view.
 1. In the right pane, click the **Batch Feeds** tab to expand it.
 The following figure shows an example.
     ![Batch feed configuration](static/config-batch-feeds.png)